Syngrapha interrogationis (Linnaeus, 1758)

 Photograph copyright: Merrill A. Peterson

-This species is one of several similar gray Syngrapha species with silvery stigmas and tan and gray hindwings in northern British Columbia.
+This species is one of several similar gray Syngrapha species with silvery stigmas and tan and gray hindwings that occur in northern British Columbia.
 Syngrapha interrogationis can be distinguished from Syngrapha alias by its thinner and less ornate stigma and less mottled and lighter gray forewing color, thicker stigma with round anterior and posterior projections and mottled darker gray forewing in S. alias.
 Syngrapha octoscripta has a rusty-brown patch below the tip of its stigma which is lacking in S. interrogationis.
 Syngrapha celsa might occur with S. interrogationis at the northern limit of its range and has a similar forewing color and pattern.
-It tends to have darker gray on the median area that extends to the anal portion of the terminal area, limited to the subterminal area in S. interrogationis, and its stigma has a distinct light yellow color rather than silver-white.
+S. celsa tends to have darker gray on the median area that extends to the anal portion of the terminal area, limited to the subterminal area in S. interrogationis, and its stigma has a distinct light yellow color rather than silver-white.
+Syngrapha surena has a very simple thin broadly V-shaped stigma that separates the medial area into anterior light silver gray and posterior dark gray sections.

 This species flies in boreal, montane, and subarctic forests across Canada.
 It is associated with forested bogs in western Alberta.